Slovene alphabet

 The Slovene alphabet or Slovenian alphabet (slovenska abeceda, /sl/ or slovenska gajica /sl/) is an extension of the Latin script used to write Slovene.
-The standard language uses a Latin alphabet which is a slight modification of the Croatian Gaj's Latin alphabet, consisting of 25 lower- and upper-case letters:
+The standard language uses a Latin alphabet which is a slight modification of the Croatian Gaj's Latin alphabet.

 Characters

+The Slovene alphabet contains 25 letters — only 22 letters of the ISO basic Latin alphabet and additional 3 letters with diacritics that are derived from the Czech orthography: Č, Š and Ž.

 The following Latin letters are also found separately alphabetized in words of non-Slovene origin: Ć (mehki č), Đ (dže), Q (ku), W (dvojni ve), X (iks), and Y (ipsilon).